PyVRP/PyVRP/docs/source/setup/getting_help.rst

 Professional support
 --------------------

-PyVRP is maintained by `RoutingLab <https://routinglab.tech>`_, a startup focussed on next-generation route optimisation software.
+PyVRP is maintained by `RoutingLab <https://routinglab.tech>`_, a startup focused on next-generation route optimisation software.
 RoutingLab provides the following services:

 - **Consulting:** Professional guidance to help you use PyVRP effectively, including problem modelling, solver performance tuning, and deploying to production.
 - **Feature development:** We develop features that align with RoutingLab's product roadmap or prioritise those that receive funding from users.
 Browse `the list of fundable features <https://github.com/PyVRP/PyVRP/issues?q=sort%3Aupdated-desc%20is%3Aissue%20is%3Aopen%20label%3A%22waiting%20for%20funding%22>`_ or submit your own feature request.